 What can cause Knee Pain?

-- Iliotibial band friction syndrome.
-This occurs when the iliotibial band becomes so tight that it rubs against the outer portion of the femur.
-Marathon runners and cyclists are especially susceptible to iliotibial band syndrome that causes anterior knee pain.
+This condition occurs when the iliotibial band becomes so tight that it rubs against the outer surface of the femur.
+Marathon runners and cyclists often experience anterior knee pain due to iliotibial band syndrome.

 Physiotherapy is an evidence-based treatment protocol for treating various kinds of knee pain.
 A sports physiotherapist or a physiotherapy doctor practicing in the musculoskeletal area can provide immediate relief from knee pain.